faenrandir/a_careful_examination/documents/science/april-1910-PQT-statement-misconstrued.md

     Given that the 1910 Priesthood Quorums' Table statement is not included in the packet, we can logically deduce that the PQT statement was not issued by the First Presidency (or at least could not be ascertained, at the time when the BYU packet was written, to have been issued by them).
 As far as I am aware, the packet is still made available to students today in the same form, indicating that no additional First Presidency issued statements have come to light on the topic.

-3. As [discussed here](http://ldsanswers.org/a-response-to-the-erroneously-attributed-1910-first-presidency-message/), the Priesthood Quorums' Table was for communication from the General Priesthood Committee to local quorums, hence any member of the Priesthood Committee _could_ have authored the statement.
+3. As discussed by [Shapiro](https://ndbf.blogspot.com/2006/05/mormonism-and-evolution-authoritative.html), the Priesthood Quorums' Table was for communication from the General Priesthood Committee to local quorums, hence any member of the Priesthood Committee _could_ have authored the statement.
 Further, statements in the table appear to have been written from a Priesthood Committee perspective, seem to rely on the restatement of existing scripture and doctrine or argue from existing principles, give information specific to the quorums themselves (like quorum statistics) and also offers counsel on more mundane matters (e.g., "Who can estimate the value of a nature so sunny that it attracts everybody!
 Everybody wants to get near sunny people"), which further argues that such a venue is not the place were doctrine would be officially clarified for the Church.

 4. Joseph F. Smith wrote (in a signed comment as editor of the Improvement Era) [in the Editor's Table, Dec 1915](https://archive.org/stream/improvementera1902unse#page/174/mode/2up/search/not+responsible+for+the+individual+views):